B-UMMI/seq_typing/README.md

   -j --threads N        Number of threads to use (default: 1) --typeSeparator _     Last single character separating the general sequence
+                        header from the last part containing the type (default: _) --extraSeq N          Sequence length added to both ends of target sequences (usefull when analysing data by reads mapping) that will be trimmed for Blast analysis.
-                        header from the last part containing the type (default: _) --minGeneCoverage N   Minimum percentage of target reference sequence covered to consider a sequence to be present (value between [0, 100]) (default when not using --org: 60)
+  --minGeneCoverage N   Minimum percentage of target reference sequence
+                        covered to consider a sequence to be present (value between [0, 100]) (default when not using --org: 60)